-According to the figure 4.3.1 and 4.4.1 the baseplate will not be grouted but only a sealing shall be provided.
+According to the figure 4.5 and 4.6 the baseplate will not be grouted but only a sealing shall be provided.
 During the preparation, as indicated on the General Arrangement drawing a certain number of openings into the sealing must be guaranteed.
-After the sealing the blocks used to realise the openings must be removed.
-Blocks have to be wider than the baseplate longitudinal beam in order to guarantee the opening for the drainage.
+After the sealing the blocks used to realize the openings must be removed.
+Blocks has to be wider than the baseplate longitudinal beam in order to guarantee the opening for the drainage.